Spike Lee to be first black head of Cannes film festival jury - The Observers - France 24

 "To me the Cannes film festival (besides being the most important film festival in the world -- no disrespect to anybody) has had a great impact on my film career.

-"You could easily say Cannes changed the trajectory of who I became in world cinema," he added.
+"You could easily say Cannes changed the trajectory of who I became," he added.

 - Lack of diversity -